a2stuff/a2d/res/notes/testplan.md

 * Open a directory with File > Open.
 * Open a text file with File > Open.

-* Move a file by dragging - same volume - target is window.
-* Move a file by dragging - same volume - target is volume icon.
-* Move a file by dragging - same volume - target is folder icon.

-* Copy a file by dragging - same volume - target is window, holding Solid-Apple.
-* Copy a file by dragging - same volume - target is volume icon, holding Solid-Apple.
-* Copy a file by dragging - same volume - target is folder icon, holding Solid-Apple.

-* Copy a file by dragging - different volume - target is window.
-* Copy a file by dragging - different volume - target is volume icon.

-* Select multiple files, including a folder containing files.
-Drag the files to a folder on the same volume.
-Verify that the progress dialog shows "Moving" and that the number of files listed matches the number of selected files.
-* Select multiple files, including a folder containing files.
-Hold Solid-Apple and drag the files to a folder on the same volume.
-Verify that the progress dialog shows "Copying" and that the number of files listed matches the number of selected files plus the number of files in the folder.
-* Select multiple files, including a folder containing files.
-Hold Solid-Apple and drag the files to another volume.
-Verify that the progress dialog shows "Moving" and that the number of files listed matches the number of selected files plus the number of files in the folder.

 * Open a volume, open a folder, close just the volume window; re-open the volume, re-open the folder, ensure the previous window is activated.

 * Open a window.
 Position two icons so one overlaps another.
 Select both.
 Drag both to a new location.
 Verify that the icons are repainted in the new location, and erased from the old location.
 * Open a window.
 Position two icons so one overlaps another.
 Select only one icon.
 Drag it to a new location.
 Verify that the the both icons repaint correctly.